 so many years ago.
 A number of the prints we sell have been

-all steel engravings have steel plate impressions (PLATE MARKS), i.e.
+all steel or copperplate engravings have the metal plate impressions

-(copper-plate) engravings, until approximately 1850s, when the printing
+(copper-plate) engravings, until approximately 1850s, when the steel

-plate was smaller than the actual piece of paper on which it was
+plate was smaller than the actual piece of paper onto which it was

-As the images became larger, the steel plates became bigger than
+As the images became larger, the steel plates became larger than

-the actual piece of paper so the edges of the plate would fall outside
+the actual pieces of paper so the edges of the plate would fall outside

 the printing paper.
 The majority of the 1860s-1890s engravings thus do